By Leticia Reyes

 May is an exciting time for college applicants!
 You’ve done the work and received acceptances and financial aid offers from your colleges.
 You’ve entered your financial aid offers into the College Cost Calculator, and now you’re deciding which college to attend.
 Here are some tips for making your college decision:

 It's crucial to consider college costs, which you can find on the college's website and financial aid offer.
-(See our blog post, How to Decipher Your Financial Aid Offers, for help understanding and comparing these offers.)
 It’s important to have a conversation with your family about the resources available to help pay for college.
-Consider whether you can afford to pay the estimated bill each year of college, and if you're taking out loans use Sallie Mae’s estimator to know what the monthly loan payment amount will be after graduation.
+Consider whether you can afford to pay the estimated bill each year of college, and if you're taking out loans, use FSA’s loan simulator to know what the monthly loan payment amount may be after graduation.

-Check the college's website to make sure it offers the majors you’re interested in, whether you have a specific major in mind or are looking to explore a variety of potential majors.
+Check the college's website to make sure it offers the majors you’re interested in, whether you know what you will study or are looking to explore a variety of potential interests.

 As you weigh your college options, include your family, a school counselor, a mentor, or close friends for support.
 Seeking out people who have made a college decision in the past can provide a helpful perspective to determine which college is the best fit for you.

 After you make your decision, there are some immediate next steps you will need to take:

 Your tuition deposit will secure your enrollment in the college.
 Deposits can be hundreds of dollars and are usually non-refundable.
 If you can’t afford to pay the tuition deposit, call the financial aid office to see if they're able to waive the charge.